 - I started taking him places just with me.
 Even if I was just going on a quick run to the grocery store or the gas station, I started asking him if he wanted to ride with me.
 He began to see that I enjoyed his company and wanted him around.

 - I made a point to tell him that I love him and to give him a hug and kiss each morning and each night before bed.
 At first he was a little resistant, so I didn’t push him.
 As he learned that I really meant it, though, be began to remind me if I forgot his hug and kiss!
 He still makes sure he gets his hug and kiss every morning and evening, but he might not admit it if you ask him! 😉

 - I tried to be careful to point out behaviors that needed to be changed in a more positive way instead of a way that made him feel personally attacked.
 Instead of saying, “You were really rude to your sister just then.
 Next time I want you to be nice!”
 I might say, “Please speak nicely to your sister.”
-I tried to point out the behavior that needed to be changed and not make it sound like he himself was bad.
+I tried to point out the behavior that needed to be changed and not make it sound like he was a horrible person.

 I pray that these tips are helpful to you if you have a son (or daughter) with whom you don’t have a positive relationship!
 In my list, I didn’t mention the need for sincere prayer, but that is actually the #1 action you need to take.
 I asked God to show me, whether I liked it or not, what I needed to do to improve my relationship with my son.
 And He did!
 And I didn’t like it!
 I can tell you, though, that a “bad” relationship can be improved.
 Don’t give up!
 Keep praying and keep in mind the tips above along with whatever else God shows you.
 It’s worth it!